 SIMOC [see-mok] – A scalable, interactive model of an off-world community.

-SIMOC is a hi-fidelity model and web interface to a simulation of a human habitat on Mars.
-Users are invited to design a habitat that sustains human life through a combination of physico-chemical (mechanical) and bioregenerative (living plant) systems, selecting various combinations of crew quarters, greenhouse, food and plants, energy generation and storage, and mission duration.
+SIMOC users are invited to design a Mars habitat that sustains human life through a combination of mechanical and plant-based systems, selecting various combinations of crew quarters, greenhouse, food and plants, energy generation and storage, and mission duration.

 Sound simple?
-Science fiction has made it look too easy with airlocks that never require decompression, food materializing out of thin air, and the processing of waste or recycling of air something that happens off-camera.
-In the real cosmos, living off-world is far more challenging.
-Finding a balance of machines, plants, and humans is a complex endeavor.
-The slightest incongruity in waste management, power production, or CO2 scrubbing can result in catastrophic failure, forcing the abandonment of the habitat, or worse.
+Science fiction has made it look too easy with airlocks that never require decompression, food materializing out of thin air, and the recycling of air something that happens off-camera.
+In the real cosmos, the slightest incongruity in waste management, power production, or CO2 scrubbing can result in catastrophic failure, forcing the abandonment of the habitat, or worse!